The Urban Living Index measures the urban lifestyle of your suburb.

 The map below shows how Sydney suburbs (SA2s) rate in the Urban Living Index.
 The dark areas are the suburbs with the highest Urban Living Index.
 The close correlation of the Index to the population density is due to the amenities and infrastructure that are built to cater for the needs of the large numbers of residents in a dense geographical area.

-Choose categories from the “Visible Layers” tab at the top-right of the page to navigate through the different sections of each of the maps below.
+You can choose to view map overlays for either the Urban Living Index or High Density Housing using the menu in the top left.
 Ensure that there is only one layer selected each time for viewing.
 Viewing more than one layer at a time will lead to lack of clarity of the data.
-Alternatively click on the smaller maps below to interact with the Urban Living Index and high density housing maps individually.
+Alternatively click on the smaller maps below to interact with the Urban Living Index and High Density Housing maps individually.

 The overall results of the 20 measures across the five categories of affordability, community, employability, amenity and accessibility indicate whether the liveability in each Sydney suburb is Superior, Excellent, Very Good, Good or Fair or below based on their Urban Living Index score.